 - PCBC-A: Professional Canine Behavior Consultant, Accredited from The Pet Professional Guild’s Accreditation Board (I hold this certification.)

 - PMCT – Pat Miller Certified Trainer through Peaceable Paws

 - SA-PRO – Separation Anxiety Certification Course from Julie Naismith

 - VSPDT: Victoria Stilwell Positively Dog Trainer through the Victoria Stilwell Academy

 As you can see, there’s a lot of titles, and this isn’t even a complete list.
 And it seems like there’s new schools or certifying organizations popping up regularly.
 It can be overwhelming and confusing.

 Stay safe out there.
 One day I hope we will have regulation and minimum requirements mandated by a central overseeing body.
 But until then, ask questions and walk away.
 Don’t believe hype.
 Remember, these are animals.
 There are no quick fixes.
 If someone promises to “fix” your dog quickly, run away!
 Seek out a qualified trainer or contact me if you are unsure.
-I offer remote sessions for many issues, or can refer you to someone who can help!
+I offer remote sessions for most issues, or can refer you to someone who can help!